vitorog/nubank-report/README.md

 This app is also being developed as a learning experience in Android development. :)

 Roadmap:
---Listen and capture/parse Nubank notifications (FINISHED) --Google account login for email export
+- Listen and capture/parse Nubank notifications (FINISHED)
+- Google account login for email export
---Email export for the report
+- Email export for the report
---Timed Reminders for purchases report export
+- Timed Reminders for purchases report export